masyagin1998/CSC/README.md

 ### Examples

-- Check is number is even
+- Check if number is even

   |       Code                     |                SSA              |
   |--------------------------------|---------------------------------|